-The Toto Neorest is a compact one-piece toilet that comes packed with a lot of highly advanced features that were only found in sci-fi movies a few decades ago.
-It’s made of made of ceramic with SanaGloss nonporous finish which makes the surface of the bowl much less prone to dirt and bacteria compared to an average toilet.
+The Toto Neorest is a compact one-piece toilet that comes packed with a lot of highly advanced features.
+It’s made of ceramic and the bowl is finished with SanaGloss nonporous finish which makes the surface of the bowl much less prone to dirt and bacteria compared to an average toilet.

 Another advanced feature of the 700H is the remote controller.
-It has all the normal and standard features that you would expect to find from a top-end toilet along with allowing you to to adjust the water and seat temperature for the max satisfaction.
+It has all the normal and standard features that you would expect to find from a top-end toilet and it allows you to to adjust the water and seat temperature for the max satisfaction.

 One huge downside

 The biggest downside of the Neorest is the price.
-It’s not the most expensive toilet we were considering to review, but it definitely isn’t the most affordable one as well.
-Considering the fact that an average toilet costs somewhere around $500, it’s clear that Neorest isn’t appropriate for every budget.
+It’s not the most expensive toilet we were considering to review, but it definitely up there with the most expensive and most luxurious toilets.
+Considering the fact that an average toilet costs somewhere around $400, it’s clear that Neorest isn’t appropriate for every budget.

 Another thing that can add up to the long-term costs is that the Neorest is not a standard toilet and uses a lot of unique and non-standard parts.
 This means you can’t just rush into the local store if somehow you want to replace something.

-But if the money is not a problem and an advanced toilet with a lot of the latest innovations is something you can’t live without, the Neorest is clearly an interesting choice that’s hard to overlook.
+But if the money is not a problem and an advanced toilet with electronic bidet and a lot of the latest innovations is something you can’t live without, the Neorest is clearly an interesting choice that’s hard to overlook.